 about

 Previously, I organized the Grist 50 list for five years as project editor or project writer.
-This flagship project celebrates up-and-coming leaders in climate, justice and sustainability.
-I’ve recently edited for a special package on health equity for Scientific American and news stories for Wired, among other publications (see details on editing page).
+This flagship project celebrates emerging leaders in climate, justice and sustainability.
+I recently edited for a special package on health equity for Scientific American and news stories for Wired, among other publications (see details on editing page).
 Features I edited for the autism news website Spectrum in 2016 and 2017 won multiple awards for excellence from the Association of Health Care Journalists and the National Institute for Health Care Management.

 recently